City-of-Helsinki/helsinki-design-system/site/README.md

 ### Using example page templates

 HDS offers example page templates for the most common pages such as component and design token documentation.
 If an example template is available for the page you are writing, it should be used.
 Example templates include basic title structure and general guidelines for content for each section.
-Currently available example template pages are (note that GitHub Markdown viewer does not show file comments.
+Currently available example template pages are (Note that GitHub Markdown viewer does not show file comments.
 Use raw format or read files with your code editor.):
 - [Component page template](examples/component.mdx)
 - [Design token page template](examples/design_token.mdx)
 - [General page template](examples/page.mdx)